Israel Space Agency: Launch capabilities

-The Israel Space Agency is one of only seven countries that both build their own satellites and launch their own launchers.
-The Shavit is a space launch vehicle capable of sending payload into low Earth orbit.
+The Israel Space Agency in 2025 is one of only a few countries (plus a consortium of European nations) that both build their own satellites and launch their own launchers.The Shavit is a space launch vehicle capable of sending payload into low Earth orbit.
 The Shavit launcher has been used to send every Ofeq satellite to date.

 The development of the Shavit began in 1983 and its operational capabilities were proven on three successful launches of the Ofek satellites on September 19, 1988; April 3, 1990; and April 5, 1995.
 The Shavit launchers allows low-cost and high-reliability launch of micro/mini satellites to a low Earth orbit.
 The Shavit launcher is developed by Malam factory, one of four factories in the IAI Electronics Group.
 The factory is very experienced in development, assembling, testing and operating system for use in space.

-The Shavit is a triple-stage launcher solid propellant booster based on the 2-stage Jericho-II ballistic missile.
+The Shavit is a three stage launcher with solid propellant booster based on the 2-stage Jericho-II ballistic missile.
 The first and second stage engines are manufactured by Ta'as, and use solid fuel.
 The third stage engines are manufactured by Rafael Advanced Defense Systems.
 The next generation Shavit rockets, now called the Shavit-2 are being developed.
 The Shavit-2 is said to be made available for commercial launches in the near future.